activey/wicket-angular-js/README.md

 I'm aming to keep it as simple as possible giving a developer almost 100% of AngularJS features while sticking to Java and Wicket code only using as little JS code as possible.

-**Update**
-This codebase is no longer maintained.
-Right now I'm focusing on something similar but done from scratch: https://github.com/activey/licket